KerrieBat/beer-lab/README.md

 ---

 ### Overview
-Brew Repo is a simple CRUD application allowing users to store, share, and discover recipes for home brewing.
+Beer Lab is a simple CRUD application allowing users to store, share, and discover recipes for home brewing.

 When new recipes are added, quantities are converted to non-specific units (eg grams/Litre) and saved as a 'master copy'.
 When a user adds a copy of any recipe to their collection they can then adjust the total batch size and individual ingredient weights will be calculated automatically.

-Users can browse all submitted recipes with various filtering options, leave comments on recipes, and 'star' their favourites.
+Users should be able to browse all submitted recipes with various filtering options, leave comments on recipes, and 'star' their favourites.

 ### Technologies Used
 * Ruby (Sinatra, Active Record)